RasmussenLab/vamb/doc/Getting started.md

 We have used BWA MEM for mapping, fully aware that it is not suited for this task.
 In theory, any mapper that produces a BAM file with an alignment score tagged `AS:i` and multiple secondary hits tagged
 `XA:Z` can work.

+# Running from command line

+You can run either the entire pipeline from commandline, or each module independently.

+---

+__For the entire pipeline__, you need to use the `runvamb.py` script:

+    [jakni@nissen:~]$ python Documents/scripts/vamb/runvamb.py --help
+    usage: python runvamb.py OUTPATH FASTA BAMPATHS [OPTIONS ...]

+    Run the Vamb pipeline.

+    Creates a new direcotry and runs each module of the Vamb pipeline in the new directory.
+Does not yet support resuming stopped runs - in order to do so,

+    [ lines elided ]

+You use it like this:

+    [jakni@nissen:~] python path/to/vamb/runvamb.py output_directory contig.fna path/to/bamfiles/*.bam

+__For each module__, you find the relevant script:

+    [jakni@nissen:~]$ python Documents/scripts/vamb/parsecontigs.py --help
+    usage: parsecontigs.py contigs.fna(.gz) tnfout lengthsout

+    Calculate z-normalized tetranucleotide frequency from a FASTA file.

+    [ lines elided ]